zacsimile/napari-math/README.md

 - logical and, or, xor
 - z-projection (mean and sum)

-Operations can be peformed on a single layer or between layers, for example adding one layer to another.
+Operations can be peformed on a single layer or between Image layers (functionaly pending for Surface and Point layers), for example adding one layer to another.

 When performing operations on two images of different sizes, the result will be the size of the smallest of the two images.